Evaluating Regular Path Queries on Compressed Adjacency Matrices: Basic Concepts

-To represent this tree space-efficiently, we traverse the tree in level order.
+To represent this tree space-efficiently, we traverse it in level order.
 At each node, we write its 4-bit signature (which represents the node) indicating whether each of the 4 children represents an empty submatrix or not.
 For instance, the signature \texttt{0110} indicates that quadrants $0$ and $3$ of the submatrix represented by the current node are empty, whereas $A_1$ and $A_2$ (second and third children) are non-empty.
-The result is a bit vector $L[1\dd 4n]$, where $n$ is the number of internal nodes in the tree.
-Each tree node is represented by the first bit of its signature.
-Given a node $i$, its $j$-th child ($0\le j\le 3$) is represented at position $4\cdot\rank_1(L, i) + 1$, where $\rank(L, i)$ counts the number of 1s in $L[1\dd i]$ in $O(1)$ time using $o(n)$ additional bits of space \cite{Cla96,Mun96}.
+The result is a bitvector $L[1\dd 4n]$, where $n$ is the number of internal nodes in the tree.
+Each tree node is represented by the position of the first bit of its signature.
+Given a node $i$, its $j$-th child ($1\le j\le 4$) is represented at position $4\cdot\rank_1(L, i) + 1$, where $\rank(L, i)$ counts the number of 1s in $L[1\dd i]$ in $O(1)$ time using $o(n)$ additional bits of space \cite{Cla96,Mun96}.
+Figure \ref{fig:k2tree} (below) shows the bitvector representation of the $k^2$-tree representing a Boolean matrix.
+For clarity, the three levels of bitvector $L$ are shown separately; the actual representation is the concatenation of these bitvectors.

-The $k^2$-tree representation is especially useful for representing sparse matrices.
+The $k^2$-tree representation is especially useful for sparse matrices.
 Let matrix $A$ have $a$ 1s.
-Then, in the worst case every 1 induces a 4-bit signature in every level of the $k^2$-tree, for a total of $4a\log_2 v$ bits.
-The actual upper bound is lower because not all those signatures can be different: in the worst case all the $k^2$-tree nodes up to level $\lfloor \log_4 a \rfloor$ exist, and from there on each 1 of $A$ has its own path; this adds up to $4a\log_4(v^2/a)+4a/3+O(1)$ bits.
+Then, in the worst case every 1 induces a node (i.e., a 4-bit signature) in every level of the $k^2$-tree, for a total of $4a\log_2 v$ bits.
+Not all those induced nodes can be different, however: in the worst case all the $k^2$-tree nodes up to level $\lfloor \log_4 a \rfloor$ exist, and from there on each 1 of $A$ has its own path; this adds up to $4a\log_4(v^2/a)+4a/3+O(1)$ bits.
 The figures further improve when the 1s are clustered in $A$ \cite{dBGLNSjcss22}.

+We note that constant-time $\rank$ is possible in the so-called transdichotomous RAM model of computation, where we assume that the computer word holds $\Theta(\log v)$ words in order to represent $\log_2 v$-bit coordinates in $O(1)$ words (and thus handle them in $O(1)$ time).
+We assume this computation model as well.